1.4.27 Harmful Sexual Behaviour

 These procedures will apply when a child or young person has downloaded, distributed or produced sexual images which involve a criminal or abusive element beyond the creation, sending or possession of these images themselves, without adult involvement (where there has been adult involvement, separate procedures apply).

-Sexting is a term used when a person shares describe sexual, naked or semi-naked images or videos of themselves or others, or sends sexually explicit messages.
+Youth produced sexual imagery is a term used when a person shares sexual, naked or semi-naked images or videos of themselves or others.
+Sexting refers to the sending of sexually explicit messages.
 They can be sent using mobiles, tablets, smartphones, and laptops - any device that allows you to share media and messages.

 - Take an explicit photo or video of themselves or a friend;